cdk-patterns/serverless/the-waf-apigateway/python/README.md

 This is a cdk stack to deploy a simple API gateway, and attach a WAF ( web applicaiton Firewall ) from Andrew Frazer (<https://github.com/mrpackethead>).

+This implementation uses Nested stacks where you have a Top stack with an API Gateway Stack and a Waf Stack underneath.

-The apigateway stack creates a trival REST apigateway, with a single method which returns 'hello world!' to a GET request.
+The API Gateway Stack creates a trival REST apigateway, with a single method which returns 'hello world!' to a GET request.
-THe Waf stack creates a WAF WebACL and attaches it to the the apigateway.
+The Waf stack creates a WAF WebACL and attaches it to the the apigateway.
 It demonstrates a geo-matching rule, and the use of some AWS managed rulesets.
 This waf stack could be used for any resource that you can attach a WAF rule to ( Such as a load balancer / Cloudfront distribution etc) simply by passing the resources ARN to the stack.

 Some Useful References: